JohnCoene/cicerone/docs/README.md

 ## Why cicerone?

 There are already R packages that let you create a guide to your Shiny application.
 Where cicerone differs is that it allows you to leave your actual application intact; keeping the guide separate from the app.
-There is a [blog post](https://blog.john-coene.com/posts/2019-11-20-cicerone/) if one wants more details.

 <img src="./docs/img/home-cicerone.gif" />